ejoseph89/JSON-api-mongodb/README.md

 ## Project overview

 - Returning JSON objects
-  - Objects returned are links to individual pictures (10) from my perosnal instagram page
+  - Objects returned are links to individual pictures (10) from my personal instagram page
   - Each image has `id, location, description, and location` attributes
 - Data imported to MongoDB Atlas using the provided `import.js` script
 - objects are named `photos`